skip to content

 Defence of property

-Under s 15A of the Criminal Law Consolidation Act 1935 (SA) a person is entitled to use such conduct as he or she genuinely believes is necessary and reasonable to defend property from being taken, destroyed, damaged or interfered with; to prevent criminal trespass; to remove a trespasser; or to arrest someone unlawfully at large - as long as the conduct was reasonably proportionate to the threat the defendant genuinely believed to exist, and if the conduct resulted in death, the defendant did not act recklessly or intend to cause death.
+A person is entitled to use such conduct as they genuinely believe is necessary and reasonable to defend property from being taken, destroyed, damaged or interfered with, to prevent criminal trespass, to remove a trespasser, or to arrest someone unlawfully at large [Criminal Law Consolidation Act 1935 (SA) s 15A].
+The conduct must be reasonably proportionate to the threat the defendant genuinely believed to exist.
+If the conduct resulted in death, the defendant must not have acted recklessly or intended to cause death.

-If a defendant asserts that the offence occurred in circumstances of family violence, the questions of whether the defendant genuinely believed that particular conduct was necessary and reasonable to defend property, and whether that particular conduct was reasonable proportionate to the particular threat, are to be determined having regard to any evidence of family violence admitted during the course of trial.
-For the legislative definitions of circumstances of family violence, and evidence of family violence see sections 34V and 34W of the Evidence Act 1929 (SA) [Criminal Law Consolidation Act 1935 (SA) s 15B(2)-(3)].
+If a defendant asserts that the offence occurred in circumstances of family violence, the questions of whether the defendant genuinely believed that particular conduct was necessary and reasonable to defend property, and whether that particular conduct was reasonable proportionate to the particular threat, are to be determined having regard to any evidence of family violenceadmitted during the course of trial.
+For the legislative definitions of circumstances of family violence and evidence of family violence, see sections 34V and 34W of the Evidence Act 1929 (SA) [Criminal Law Consolidation Act 1935 (SA) s 15B(2)-(3)].

-Defence of property : Last Revised: Fri Mar 26th 2021
+Defence of property : Last Revised: Mon Sep 15th 2025

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.